mattdfuchs/policy-as-type/README.md

 your digital contract, or your AI hallucinates and transfers your money around.

 Organizations and even people need the most powerful available policy technologies, which means attribute based access control (ABAC).
-However, only the approach we demonstrate here can provide provable guarantees for the correctness of your policies.
+However, only the approach we demonstrate here can provide provable guarantees for the correctness of your policies and ensure they are correctly applied.

-Main Contributions
+Main Points
 ---

-Policies are types; a policy specifies which communications are well-typed (allowed) and which are not (refused)
+- Policies are types; a policy specifies which communications are well-formed (allowed) and which are not (refused)

-Dependently typed languages, such as **Agda** or **Lean** are sufficiently rich to express these even very complex policies as types
+- Dependently typed languages, such as **Agda** or **Lean**, are sufficiently rich to express even very complex policies as types

+- As such, your code can be statically checked against these policies, ensuring they are correctly applied; existing systems cannot do so at the same level of complexity

+- The values our policies evaluate will soon be distributed over the network; policy technologies must handle that correctly

-As such, your code can be statically checked against these policies Security policies are actually types that can be statically type-checked in dependently typed languages.
+- Security policies are actually types that can be statically type-checked in dependently typed languages.

-The dynamic and real-time nature of the online world, combined with the increasing reliance on AI, requires dynamic policies able to react to changes at internet speed; this requires the complexity and power of attribute based access control technologies.
+Structure
+---

+This repo contains a PDF of the paper _Policy as Code, Policy as Type_ in the paper subdirectory.
+The two main examples from the paper are in _examples_, with _rego_ containing code implementing the introductory example from the Rego documentation and _movies_ including the example from the other example worked out in depth in the paper.